-Once a student completes the A.A.S. in the Transfer Studies program, s/he can move into the Regents Bachelor of Arts in Applied Science easily.
-Once a student earns a B.A. he/she can move on to a Master's in Library Science-the terminal credential required of professional librarians.
-Median annual earnings of librarians in May 2004 were \$45,900.
-The middle 50 percent earned between \$36,980 and \$56,960.
-The lowest 10 percent earned less than \$28,930, and the highest 10 percent earned more than \$70,200.
+Once a student completes the A.A.S. in the Transfer Studies program, s/he can move into a Bachelor's degree program.
+Once a student earns a B.A. he/she can move on to a Master's in Library Science Program-the terminal credential required of professional librarians.
+Median annual earnings of professional librarians holding an American Library Assocation accredited Master's in Library Science as of May 2006 was \$49,060.
+The middle 50 percent earned between \$39,250 and \$60,800.
+The lowest 10 percent earned less than \$30,930, and the highest 10 percent earned more than \$74,670.